NMI provides the following time and frequency dissemination services:

 To ensure that you are notified of any changes to the service, please contact email@example.com.

-NotesUsers outside Sydney are charged at STD rates.A phone call lasts about 30 seconds.The measured time difference are with respect to UTC(AUS) (not NIST as incorrectly described).
+NotesUsers outside Sydney are charged at STD rates.A call lasts about 30 seconds.The measured time differences are with respect to UTC(AUS) (not NIST as stated by the NIST ACTS client software).